hartbit/swift-evolution/proposals/XXXX-static-custom-attributes.md

 * The `@staticAttribute` attribute can only annotate structs.
 * The `@staticAttribute` takes a single mandatory `usage` argument of `Set<AttributeUsage>` type.
 * The `AttributeUsage` type is an enum with the following cases:
-    * `struct` which represents struct declarations,
+    * `case` which represents enum case declarations,
     * `class` which represents class declarations,
     * `enum` which represents enum declarations,
-    * `property` which represents any stored or computed property declarations,
     * `function` which represents any free, static or instance function declarations,
+    * `property` which represents stored or computed property declarations in types,
+    * `protocol` which represents protocol declarations,
-    * `subscript` which represents subscript declarations and,
+    * `struct` which represents struct declarations and,
-    * `case` which represents enum case declarations.
+    * `subscript` which represents subscript declarations.
 * Custom attributes are named after their declaration type and can be disambiguated by prefixing the attribute name by the name of the module they are defined in followed by a period (for example, `@SwiftLint.Ignore`).
 * Custom attributes can only be constructed through the initializers accessible at the use-site.
 * Using a custom attribute on a declaration not within the set of declarations defined in the attribute's `usage` argument causes a compilation error.